Bajorat Media

 There are different types of CSS selectors that can be used in different ways.
 The most important CSS selectors are:

-- ID selector: is used to style a single HTML element that has a specific 'id' property.
+<p>,<h1>,<div>, etc. by specifying the element name in the CSS. - ID selector: used to style a single HTML element that has a specific ‘id’ property.

 - Attribute selector: allows formatting HTML elements based on their attributes and/or attribute values.

-- Pseudo-class selector: selects HTML elements based on their current state or position in the DOM (Document Object Model).
+- Pseudoclass selector: selects HTML elements based on their current state or position in the DOM (Document Object Model).

 Application of CSS selectors

-CSS selectors are used in stylesheets to define rules for formatting HTML elements.
+CSS selectors are used in style sheets to define rules for formatting HTML elements.
 The selectors serve as a link between the HTML elements and the CSS rules.

 An example of a simple CSS rule with an element selector: